Feeling isolated? How to tackle loneliness.

-Staying connected with the wider world, and avoiding feelings of isolation and loneliness can be a challenge at the best of times, but – for many of us – being stuck at home by ourselves if fast becoming the new normal.
+Staying connected with the wider world, and avoiding feelings of stress, isolation, and loneliness can be a challenge at the best of times, but throw a global pandemic into the mix and it’s next-level.

 Use the technology